aptise/peter_sslers/README.md

 ## Cryptography: Python vs OpenSSL

-When this package was initially written, a decision was made to avoid using Python cryptography libraries and wrap OpenSSL:
+When this package was initially written, a decision was made to avoid using Python cryptography libraries and wrap OpenSSL via subprocesses:

-* The Python crypto libraries required large downloads and/or builds
+* The Python crypto libraries required large downloads and/or builds, which hindered jumping into a server to fix something fast.
 * OpenSSL was on every target machine

 As time progressed, it has become much easier to deploy Python cryptography libraries onto target servers.

-The current library almost always uses OpenSSL, and offloads some tasks to Python.
+The current library prioritizes doing the work in Python, and will fallback to OpenSSL if the requisite libraries are not available.  *installing the EFF's LetsEncrypt client `certbot` should install all the Python libraries*

-A future release is planned to support doing everything in Python if the libraries are installed.
+An extended test suite ensures the primary and fallback systems work.

 ## Certificates and Certificate Requests